eshwar7565/eshwar7565/README.md

 ### Hi there 👋

 - 🔭 I’m currently working in Machine Learning and Web Development Areas.
-- 🌱 Sound Knowledge in Data Structure and Algorithms
+- 🌱 Sound Knowledge in Data Structures and Algorithms
 -   👋  Languages - C++,Python,JavaScript.
 - 💬 Ask me about Btech life.
 - 📫 How to reach me: Contact me at eshwarrachakonda02@gmail.com